Ngā raraungameta mō ngā mōhiohio me ngā mauhanga

 relationships to legal and societal contexts

-relationships to individuals, work groups or organisations that create, manage and use information and records.
+relationships to individuals, work groups or other organisations that create, manage and use information and records.

 Different types of metadata

-Information and records consist of content and persistently linked metadata.
+Information and records consist of content and persistently or continually linked metadata.
 Without key metadata, the value of records and information is significantly diminished.

 Metadata for information and records includes point-of-capture metadata and process metadata.

-Point-of-capture metadata is acquired or assigned at the time the information or record is created or captured.
+This type of metadata is acquired or assigned at the time the information and records are created or captured.
 This metadata does not change.
-Additional point-of-capture metadata is captured if the information or record is repurposed in a new system.
+Extra point-of-capture metadata may be captured if the information and records are repurposed in a new system.

 Process metadata

 Process metadata documents the management processes performed on information and records.
-Such processes include registering into a system, applying or changing security and access rules, transferring control, and destroying or migrating.
+These processes include:

 Process metadata also includes information about how information and records are used.
 It will keep accumulating for the lifespan of the information and records.